BigBadJock/SodukuSolver/README.md

-# SodukuSolver
-A Soduku solver written in C#
+# SodukuSolverA Soduku solver written in C#Currently only the solver engine is written, with unit tests. **There is no UI yet.**